 If possible, configure equipment faceplates such that they can be pinned or unpinned.
 When pinned, the equipment faceplate shall not automatically close when the operator navigates to a new full-screen display.
 However, when un-pinned the faceplates do automatically close when navigating to a new full-screen display.
 This allows multiple equipment faceplates to be open at a time for simultaneous control and monitoring.
+There should be a standard location where the equipment faceplates are located when pinned.

-Provide a title at the top of the faceplate containing the equipment identifier and a description of the equipment.
+Provide a title at the top of the faceplate containing the equipment tag based on the P&IDs and a description of the equipment.
 Use the Primary Title font style for the equipment identifier and the Secondary Title font style for the equipment description.
 Refer to Table 2-2 for standard font styles.